ccbagel/ccbagel/README.md

 - 🤝 I’m looking to collaborate on open source projects that make an impact.
 Or pretty much anything else to be honest
 - 🌐 Languages I speak: JavaScript/TypeScript, Swift, Ruby, Java, C#
 - 📫 How to reach me: **hasan.abdi.ahmed97@gmail.com** || **linkedin.com/hasan-abdul-ahmed**
-- 🖥️ Scan the QR code for my website √√√√√
 ![resized-image-Promo (1)](https://user-images.githubusercontent.com/72423262/116749600-2d674880-a9cf-11eb-860f-a902c15c477a.jpeg)
+- 🖥️ View my website by scanning the QR code 👆👆👆